 The American Bankers Association continues to advocate for a long-term reauthorization of the NFIP, along with appropriate and necessary reforms to address the program’s sustainability, affordability and availability.
 However, given the program’s volatility in recent years, it is good practice to prepare for potential lapses.

 What to do before a lapse

 The prudential regulators—the FDIC, OCC and Federal Reserve—have each released guidance on what to do if the NFIP lapses.
-This guidance was originally issued in 2010, but remains applicable in the event of any lapse.
+This guidance was originally issued in 2010, but remains applicable in the event of any lapse, even with the availability of private flood coverage.
 It is well worth the time to review the appropriate guidance and consult with counsel to apply it to the bank’s specific business operations.
 Additionally, FEMA usually releases guidance after a lapse, which can be found here.

 Remember: flood determinations, disclosures and notices to borrowers and other regulatory requirements must continue during a lapse.
 It’s also important to evaluate safety and soundness risk and adequately document the bank’s management of those risks during a lapse.
 Remember to consider the overall portfolio risk created by a lapse in coverage, particularly if the bank has a significant amount of loans secured by property located in a special flood hazard area.

 Borrowers with existing NFIP policies should be advised to consider renewing their policies early if their renewal date falls within a potential lapse.
 For example, if the current NFIP authorization expires on Nov.
 21, and a policy is scheduled to renew on Nov.
 30, it may be prudent for the borrower to pay the renewal premium prior to Nov.
 21. That would ensure continued coverage for the property even in the event of a lapse, and FEMA would still have authority to ensure the payment of valid claims with available funds.